mainmatter/ember-simple-auth/README.md

   authenticator: App.MyCustomAuthenticator,
   actions: {
     authenticate: function() {
-      var options = // some options that authenticator uses this._super(options);
+      var options = …// some options that the authenticator uses this._super(options);
     }
   }